Labelbox/labelbox-python/README.md

 ## Code Architecture

-The Labelbox Python SDK is designed to be modular and extensible.
+The Labelbox Python SDK is designed to provide a clean and intuitive interface for interacting with the Labelbox API.
+It primarily uses GraphQL for communication, with some REST API calls for specific functionalities.
+The SDK wraps the GraphQL API calls and provides object-oriented representations of Labelbox entities like projects, datasets, and labels.
+This allows developers to interact with Labelbox in a more Pythonic way, making code easier to read and maintain.

 Key files and classes include:

 - **`labelbox/client.py`:** Contains the `Client` class, which provides methods for interacting with the Labelbox API.
 - **`labelbox/orm/model.py`:** Defines the data model for Labelbox entities like projects, datasets, and labels.